parasjain929/CallOJ/README.md

 # CallOJ
-An online judge for IIITB
+An online judge for IIITB.